The long way to Coit Tower

 This selfie on the stairs fails to fully capture the experience of descending the spiral staircase in Coit Tower; though to be fair any single picture would not be up to the task of depicting the step-by-step descent, with each new step exposing one more step below, broken by landings every floor, even though "floor" in this context is probably meaningless because it's not like they're trying to use the inner space in the tower for anything so it's not like there are meaningful floors, until finally one emerges on the second floor into a riot of color in the mural depicting home life on the second floor.

 I got a snack at the snack bar outside the tower, then descended the Greenwich Steps to the Embarcadero.
 The F-line streetcars were now running north, in the opposite direction I wanted to go, so I walked back to the Ferry Building.
 By the time I arrived it was the middle of the afternoon and I wanted a more substantial snack, so I ate a pair of Argentinian empanadas on a bench overlooking the bay.
-(I have been informed by source whom I presume to be reliable that Argentinian empanadas are almost as good as Chilean empanadas, but it turns out the former are much easier to find than the later.)
+(I have been informed by a source whom I presume to be reliable that Argentinian empanadas are almost as good as Chilean empanadas, but it turns out the former are much easier to find than the later.)

 I caught BART eastbound from Embarcadero to Berryessa, riding through the Transbay Tube and down the East Bay, then drove the rest of the way home across the mountain.